COLE: A Column-based Learned Storage for Blockchain Systems: Blockchain Storage Basics

 The blockchain storage uses an index to efficiently maintain and access the states~\cite{wood2014ethereum, wang2018forkbase}.
 Besides the write and read operations that a normal index supports, the index of the blockchain storage should also fulfill the two requirements we mentioned before: (i) ensuring the \emph{integrity} of the indexed blockchain states, (ii) supporting \emph{provenance queries} that enable blockchain users to retrieve historical state values with integrity assurance.
-With these requirements, the index of the blockchain storage should support the following functions: \begin{itemize} \item $\FuncSty{Put}(addr, value)$: insert the state with the address $addr$ and the value $value$ to the current block; \item $\FuncSty{Get}(addr)$: return the \emph{latest} value of the state at address $addr$ if it exists, or returns $nil$ otherwise; \item $\FuncSty{ProvQuery}(addr, [blk_l, blk_u])$: return the provenance query results $\{value\}$ and a proof $\pi$, given the address $addr$ and the block height range $[blk_l, blk_u]$; \item $\FuncSty{VerifyProv}(addr, [blk_l, blk_u], \{value\}, \pi, H_{state})$: verify the \allowbreak provenance query results $\{value\}$ w.r.t.~the address, the block height range, the proof, and $H_{state}$, where $H_{state}$ is the root digest of the states. \end{itemize} Additionally, we focus on non-forking blockchain systems~\cite{gilad2017algorand, wood2016polkadot, androulaki2018hyperledger}, which means that the blockchain storage does not need to support the rewind function.
+With these requirements, the index of the blockchain storage should support the following functions: \begin{itemize} \item $\FuncSty{Put}(addr, value)$: insert the state with the address $addr$ and the value $value$ to the current block; \item $\FuncSty{Get}(addr)$: return the \emph{latest} value of the state at address $addr$ if it exists, or returns $nil$ otherwise; \item $\FuncSty{ProvQuery}(addr, [blk_l, blk_u])$: return the provenance query results $\{value\}$ and a proof $\pi$, given the address $addr$ and the block height range $[blk_l, blk_u]$; \item $\FuncSty{VerifyProv}(addr, [blk_l, blk_u], \{value\}, \pi, H_{state})$: verify the \allowbreak provenance query results $\{value\}$ w.r.t.~the address, the block height range, the proof, and $H_{state}$, where $H_{state}$ is the root digest of the states. \end{itemize}

 Ethereum employs Merkle Patricia Trie (MPT) to index blockchain states.
 In \cref{sec:intro}, we have shown how MPT implements $\FuncSty{Put}(\cdot)$ and $\FuncSty{ProvQuery}(\cdot)$ using \cref{fig:mpt} and the address $a11e67$.
 We now explain the other two functions using the same example. $\FuncSty{Get}(a11e67)$ finds $a11e67$'s latest value $v_3'$ by traversing $n_1', n_2', n_4'$ under the latest block $i+1$.
 After $\FuncSty{ProvQuery}(a11e67, [i,i])$ gets $v_3$ and the proof $\pi = \{n_1, n_2, n_4, h(n_3)\}$ in block $i$, $\FuncSty{VerifyProv}(\cdot)$ is used to verify the integrity of $v_3$ by reconstructing the root digest using the nodes from $n_4$ to $n_1$ in $\pi$ and checks whether the reconstructed one matches the public digest $H_i$ in block $i$ and whether the search path in $\pi$ corresponds to the address $a11e67$.